 Gymnastics Ontario is the governing body of our sport.
 They, along with host clubs, have a great deal of behind the scenes work that is required to host competitions, training camps, etc. If you have any questions, please contact your coach or program coordinator first.
 If it is necessary, AIM Gymnastics not the parent/guardian, will then contact the appropriate person at another organization for clarification.

-Team General Reminders
+Competitive General Reminders

-If a team athlete misses a regularly scheduled training, a makeup class and/or refund will not be provided.
+If a competitive athlete misses a regularly scheduled training, a makeup class and/or refund will not be provided.
 In the case that a group training day is cancelled, the program coordinator will give notice of a makeup class day and time for the whole group.
 If an athlete is unable to attend the group makeup class, an additional makeup classes and/or refund will not be provided.

 Selection of class and coach is carefully determined by the program coordinator in consultation with the team.
 This will ensure the best training experience for the athlete.
 Placement in a different class is not dependant on space availability but is instead dependant on the proper mix of factors that will ensure a successful training outcome for the athlete.
 All discussions about class placement must take place with the program coordinator and not with the coaching staff.